Safeguarding at Ingleton Primary School

 We endeavour to ensure that our school is fully inclusive and that every child in our school can play a full and active part in all aspects of school life.
 Our safeguarding policy and procedures apply to all pupils and members of our school community equally.
 (Also see our school’s Single Equality Statement.)

-Behaviour Policy
+Positive Behaviour Policy

 Good behaviour is essential in any community and at Ingleton Primary School we have high expectations for this, both for conduct and learning.
-Although the emphasis is always on the positive, there are also times when children have to be disciplined (or in serious cases, restrained or suspended/excluded) in order to maintain the safety and security of all children and staff.
+Although the emphasis is always on the positive, there are also times when children have to be disciplined (or in serious cases, restrained or excluded) in order to maintain the safety and security of all children and staff.
 Our Positive Behaviour Policy should be read for further details.

 Anti-Bullying Policy